LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 MICROSOFT_APP_PASSWORD=
 ```

-## Task 3: Register the messaging extension in the Microsoft Teams app
+## Register the messaging extension in the Microsoft Teams app

 The last step to configure your project to host a messaging extension is to add it to the Microsoft Teams app manifest.

-1. Locate and open the **./src/manifest/manifest.json**.
+Locate and open the **./src/manifest/manifest.json**.

-2. Locate the property `version`.
-Change its value to **1.0.0**.

-3. Locate the property `id`.
-Change its value to match the GUID of the Azure AD app that was created when creating the bot in the Azure portal.
+Locate the property `id`.
+Change its value to match the GUID of the Azure AD app (the Azure AD app's *client ID*) that was created when creating the bot in the Azure portal.

-4. Locate the property `composeExtensions`.
+Locate the property `composeExtensions`.
 Add a new action command messaging extension to the collection of extensions registered with this Microsoft Teams app by updating the `composeExtensions` property the following JSON.
 This code will add our action command to the compose box and the action command in a message when it's installed.

 ```json
 "composeExtensions": [